 What exactly does PITI stand for in mortgage terms?

 PITI – is an acronym for the breakdown of what’s included in your mortgage payment.

 I – Homeowners Insurance

 Lenders will calculate your PITI payment before approving you for a loan.

 This is the amount that is the outstanding balance on your mortgage.
 If buy a house for $200,000 and put $20,000 as a down payment, your Principal BALANCE would be $180,000.
 However, this is NOT the Payoff amount.
 Your principal portion in your payment is applied to the balance of your loan.

 Interest is the portion of your payment that is collected by the lender.
 This is based on your current loan balance, the term of the loan and your interest rate.
 The interest is revenue made by your lender for lending you the money for your home.

 Interest for a mortgage is based on an amortization scale.
 Each month, as your principal balance is reduced, the interest portion of your payment goes down while the principal portion goes up.
 You can pull up your amortization schedule or reach out to us and we can provide you with the calculation.

 If you own real estate, you will have to pay property taxes.
-Property taxes are collected by your county.
+Property taxes are collected by your county and can be a part of your mortgage payment.
 Each state has a different property tax calculation.
 Also, depending on where you live, you might have additional assessments.
 New built communities tend to have higher property taxes while older communities tend to have lower property taxes.